alexandrosangeli/vimrc-config/README.md

-# Introduction
-This is my .vimrc configuration.

-The configuration is very simple, but it does make vim extremely more useful than how it is out of the box.
-See below for an explanation of what does each line does.
+A simple yet extremely more useful vim configuration than how it comes out of the box.

 # Walkthrough
 - `syntax on` highlights syntax (works for most languages).